timsheehan/SensisWrap/readme.md

 What is Sensis?
 ===================
-The Sensis� Business Search API provides a valuable service for developers seeking a business search API solution for Yellow Pages� and White Pages� business listings and advertising content.
+The Sensis Business Search API provides a valuable service for developers seeking a business search API solution for Yellow Pages and White Pages business listings and advertising content.

 [Sign up for a Sensis API key - FREE!](http://developers.sensis.com.au)